What you will need/ingredients:

 Stir the yogurt culture with a whisk to create a uniform consistency.
 Add this into your crock pot filled with milk.

 Cover the crock pot with a lid and cloth/light blanket to keep the warmth in.
-Leave overnight- at least 10 hours.
-During this time yogurt is being made!
+Leave overnight—at least 10 hours.
+During this time, yogurt is being made!

 To thicken the yogurt

 Next, pour/scoop your yogurt onto the strainer.
-Cover with a lid and place into the fridge for the day/overnight (about 4-6 hours at least).
+Cover with a lid and place it into the fridge for the day/overnight (about 4-6 hours at least).

-During this time the water will drip through the strainer and thicken the yogurt.
+During this time, the water will drip through the strainer and thicken the yogurt.
 Scoop this yogurt into a clean container for storage in the fridge.

 Leftover yogurt water can be poured into your garden.